LHC Seeks More Arguments On Petitions About Sugar Pricing - UrduPoint

 Subsequently, the bench adjourned further proceedings until November 7 and sought more arguments from the parties.

-However, the Lahore High Court had stopped the cane commissioner from making a final decision on fixing the prices of sugar.
+However, the Lahore High Court had suspended the notification issued by the Punjab government.